 Indications for PGD/CCS

-PGD/CCS is indicated for the patients who have a history of recurrent miscarriages, advanced maternal age (≥38 yrs.), repeated IVF failures in spite of high grade embryos, unexplained infertility, severe male factor infertility or inherited genetic disorders, e.g., cystic fibrosis, Tay Sachs disease, Myotonic dystrophy, etc. Currently, there are more than 1000 types of single gene mutations that can be diagnosed.
+PGD/CCS is indicated for patients who have a history of recurrent miscarriages, advanced maternal age (≥38 years), repeated IVF failures in spite of high grade embryos, unexplained infertility, severe male factor infertility, or inherited genetic disorders (e.g., cystic fibrosis, Tay Sachs disease, Myotonic dystrophy, etc.).
+Currently, there are more than 1000 types of single gene mutations that can be diagnosed.

 Benefits of PGD/CCS